if18b189/MET_02_countingCoins/README.md

 ## Setup & Installation

-Tested & working with python version `3.8` lower versions may or may not work.
+Tested & working with python version `3.8.8` other versions may or may not work.
 ```
 git clone https://github.com/if18b189/MET_02_countingCoins.git
 cd MET_02_countingCoins